Holocaust II World War II

-The Holocaust (Greek holos - all, no remnants; burned in caustics) - the mass extermination of Jews in Nazi Germany and its occupied territories during World War II.
-The process of mass extermination of the Jews began with the Polish occupation.
-With the German invasion of the Soviet Union on June 22, 1941, the active phase of the Holocaust began.
-The Nazi secret so-called "final solution to the Jewish question" (Endlösung der Judenfrage) was intended to kill all Jews living in the USSR.
+The Holocaust (Greek: holos – all, without a trace; kaustos – burned) – the mass extermination of Jews in Nazi Germany and its occupied territories during World War II.
+The process of mass extermination of Jews began with the occupation of Poland.
+With the German invasion of the Soviet Union on June 22, 1941, the active phase of the Holocaust or Shoah (catastrophe) began.
+The Nazis' secret so-called "Final Solution to the Jewish Question" (Endlösung der Judenfrage) envisaged the killing of all Jews living in the territory of the USSR.
 In the second half of the 1930s, 93,479 Jews lived in Latvia (1935).
-The majority of German, Austrian, Hungarian and Czechoslovak Jews deported here during the war were also killed in Latvia.
-Genocide was also directed against the Roma and the mentally ill in Latvia.
-The Holocaust is the largest mass crime committed against the civilian population in the history of Latvia - approximately 73,000 Latvian Jews and 16,000 foreign Jews perished during the Nazi occupation.
+Most of the German, Austrian, Hungarian and Czechoslovak Jews deported here during the war were also killed in Latvia.
+The genocide was also directed against the Latvian Roma and the mentally ill.
+The Holocaust is the largest mass crime committed against civilians in the history of Latvia – approximately 73,000 Latvian Jews and 16,000 foreign Jews perished during the Nazi occupation.

 472RīgasgetoteritorijaEbrejiembijaaizliegtspā.jpg